hashreds/Website-Data-Scraper/README.md

 1. Company name or name of a company and its officer is supplied to the program by the user.
 2. A headless browser is launched through Selenium API to navigate the opencorporates.com user interface and find any available information.
 3. Available and relevant information is stored, and the browser is closed.
-4. The stores information is written to a .csv file through OpenCSV API.
+4. The stored information is written to a .csv file through OpenCSV API.